-This article provides in-depth information into What is Data Scientist?
-What Data Scientist do?
-Degrees for Data Scientist, Steps to become Data Scientist and much more.
+This article provides in-depth information into What is a Data Scientist?
+What Data Scientists do?
+Degrees for Data Scientists, Steps to become Data Scientist and much more.

 Data Scientists perform data analysis.
 They perform data analysis within the realm of building and deploying predictive models which often incorporate machine learning and deep learning protocols.